Free school lunch and breakfast program.

 State agencies for school lunch, snacks and breakfast

-The sites that process applications for any government supported student meal and snack programs are below.
+The sites that process applications for any government supported student meal and snack programs near you for 2023 and 2024 are below.
 They can provide more information if needed.

 Alaska, Child Nutrition Programs, Department of Education and Early Development.
-Dial 907-465-8708 for information on snacks, lunches, and other food assistance.
+Dial 907-465-8708 for information on snacks, free lunches for students, and other food assistance.

 Arizona, Health and Nutrition Services, Department of Education.
 Dial 800-352-4558 for details on assistance.
 This can include free lunch programs, vegetables, fruits, and even a breakfast.